spencertipping/ni/doc/ni_by_example_2.md

 guildenstern	juliet	romeo	rosencrantz
 ```

-> To avoid any potential nastiness, only apply `sort` directly to arrays you've computed somewhere else.

 ### Custom Sorting (OPTIONAL)
 You can implement a custom sort by passing a block to `sort`.